Heat pump vs furnace? How to choose the best heating system for your home

 Tips and considerations

-• To lower your installation costs and maximize your energy savings, consider upgrading to a high-efficiency model that is eligible for FortisBC, CleanBC or BC Hydro5 rebates.
+- To lower your installation costs and maximize your energy savings, consider upgrading to a high-efficiency model that is eligible for FortisBC, CleanBC or BC Hydro14

 Scenario 3: Going from gas to electric

-If you prefer to switch your older gas furnace or boiler for a new energy-efficient electric heat pump, it can be an effective but a potentially more complex approach to lowering GHG emissions and energy use.
+If you prefer to switch your older gas furnace or boiler for a new energy-efficient electric heat pump, it can be an effective but a potentially more complex approach to help lower associated GHG emissions and energy use.

 When replacing your heating system, or any piece of equipment in your home, it’s important to use a licensed contractor.
 We recommend you get around three quotes from different companies to compare costs.
 If you’re looking for a contractor, you can search our Trade Ally Network directory to find one in your area.

-This scenario typically returns the least energy cost savings compared to the other two, yet can have the highest installation costs.
+This scenario typically returns the least energy cost savings compared to the other two, yet may have the highest installation costs, check the table below for more information.
 Much of this comes down to the type and size of home, the region and the existing heating system.
-It may be the case where you’ve made the switch from a gas furnace to a heat pump and enjoy the ability to have cooling in the summer months, are using energy more efficiently and have lowered GHG emissions.
-On the other hand, it’s also possible that the costs of switching to an electric system are too high and choosing to keep your gas furnace and subscribe to low-carbon RNG is the more cost-effective approach.
+You may have switched from a gas furnace to a heat pump and are enjoying having cooling in the summer months and are using energy more efficiently.
+On the other hand, it’s also possible that the costs of switching to an electric system are too high and choosing to keep your gas furnace and designate a portion of your gas use as lower-carbon11 RNG12 is the more cost-effective approach.
 There are options out there and it’s up to you to make the choice that best suits your specific needs.

 Questions and considerations

-• Do both the installation costs and longer-term energy costs fit with your budget?
-How much can this be offset by CleanBC rebates?
+- Do both the installation costs and longer-term energy costs fit with your budget?

 The choice is yours

 Remember, there isn’t a right way or a wrong way.
-You can reduce energy use and GHG emissions by upgrading to a high-efficiency gas system and signing up for RNG, or you can opt for an electric heat pump that can make your home more energy efficient.
-For both scenarios, you have the option to add cooling, either with adding an air conditioning unit onto your gas furnace or with a heat pump that heats and cools.
+You can reduce energy use and associated GHG emissions by upgrading to a high-efficiency gas system and signing up for RNG, you can opt for an electric heat pump that can make your home more energy efficient, or you can take advantage of the strengths of both energy systems and opt for a dual-fuel system.
 You can make the choice that best fits your preferences, goals and budget.

 We’ll also continue to look for ways to help our customers use energy efficiently in their homes with new, innovative technology and support their efforts to lower GHG emissions.
-For example, we are testing the effectiveness of gas-fired heat pumps for residential settings, an approach already in use in commercial settings.
+For example, we are testing the effectiveness of gas heat pumps in residential homes , an approach already in use in commercial settings.

 We’re always here to help if you have any specific questions; call 1-888-224-2710 (gas customers) or 1-866-436-7847 (FortisBC electricity customers).